ATTEMPT: Parameter-Efficient Multi-task Tuning via Attentional Mixtures of Soft Prompts: Experimental Details

 \subsection{Hyperparameters for \ours}

-\paragraph{General hyperparameters.} We optimize the objective function using Adam~\cite{kingma2014adam} with learning rate 0.3 for prompt tuning following \citet{lester-etal-2021-power}.
-All of the experiments are conducted with a single GPU with 24 GB memory.
-Per GPU batch size is 32, and for MRQA, we set the per GPU batchsize to be 16 and set the gradient accumulation step to 2 due to the out of memory error.
-We set the number of the prompt to be 100 throughout our experiments.
+We use $T= d \times {\rm exp}(1)$, where $d$ is the LM dimension size, to control the soft max temperature in \Sref{sec:attention}.
+The prompt length $m$ is 100 and the prompt tuning learning rate is 0.3 and optimize the objective function using Adam~\cite{kingma2014adam}.
 We set weight decay to be $1 \times 10^{-5}$.
 For the projection layers, we use $r=100$.

-\paragraph{Learning rates for attention modules.} For the attention module $\mathcal{G}$, we found that the best learning rate varies across datasets and tune it on the development sets.
+For the attention module $\mathcal{G}$, we found that the best learning rate varies across datasets and tune it on the development sets.
 In particular, we use the learning rate of 0.1 for SuperGLUE, and Yelp, WinoGrande, SciTail and PAWS multi-task experiments, and 0.3 for the other experiments.

-\paragraph{Target-task prompt initialization.} To initialize the target task specific prompt, $\mathbf{P}_{target}$, we use the Multi NLI source prompt for classification task and the SQuAD source prompt for question answering, instead of initializing the target-task-specific prompt with randomly sampled vocabularies for training stability.